Dherse/codly/docs/docs.typ

 ````)
 + Congrats, you now have fancy icons!
 + ...
-+ But you can notice that the baseline of the icon is wrong, I find that this is generally the case with tabler, you can set the baseline to `0.1em` in the icon to fix it: #example(````typc
++ But you can notice that the baseline of the icon is wrong, I find that this is generally the case with tabler, you can set the baseline to `0.1em` in the icon to fix it: #example(````typ
   #let icon = text(font: "tabler-icons", size: 1em, "\u{ebbe}", baseline: 0.1em)
   #codly(languages: (text: (icon: icon, name: "Text")))
   ```text